Research at the School of Nursing

 Overview & Core Courses

-Our program requires a minimum of 52 credits and is designed to be completed in 3–4 years.
-Students complete core courses in the areas of Scholarly Inquiry, Theory and Practice of Nursing, Policy and Leadership, and Nursing Education.
+Our program requires a minimum of 58 credits and is designed to be completed in 3–5 years.

 This is an accordion element with a series of buttons that open and close related content panels.